ncatlab/nlab-content/pages/11036.md

 +-- {: .num_prop}
 ###### Proposition
 **(Danos-Regnier)**
-A proof structure is a proof net if and only if any series of graph reductions eventually reduces it to a point.
+A proof structure is a proof net if and only if any series of graph reductions eventually reduces it to a graph with a single node and no edges.
 =--

 ## Unit-extended proof nets